Set up ThoughtSpot in Azure

 The ThoughtSpot Virtual Machine comes provisioned with the custom ThoughtSpot image to make hosting simple.
 A virtual machine is a preconfigured template that provides the information required to launch an instance of ThoughtSpot.
 It includes a root disk for the instance, which contains an operating system, application server, and other necessary software.

+The ThoughtSpot Virtual Machine has the ThoughtSpot software installed and configured, on a CentOS-based image.
 Check with your ThoughtSpot contact to learn about the latest version of the ThoughtSpot Virtual Machine.